mentorvikash/microfront/README.md

    - Or change port numbers in respective config files

 6. **JSX syntax errors**
-   - Ensure `.babelrc` file exists in each React application
+   - Ensure `.babelrc` file exists in each React application (shell, student, teacher, shared-ui)
    - Verify `@babel/preset-react` is installed and configured
    - Check that babel-loader is properly configured in webpack.config.js